digitalocean/container-blueprints/DOKS-automatic-node-repair/README.md

 ## Solution:

-An auto-repair mechanism is needed in place so that the affected nodes from the cluster pool will be replaced automatically without user intervention.

-Possible ways of achieving this:
+We can achieve this using one of the following:
  - [Digital Mobius](https://github.com/Qovery/digital-mobius)
  - [Draino](https://github.com/planetlabs/draino) and [Kubernetes Cluster Autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler)

-[Digital Mobius](https://github.com/Qovery/digital-mobius) project was chosen because it's specifically designed for the usecase described in this tutorial (more details below).
+For the use case described in this tutorial, we will use [Digital Mobius](https://github.com/Qovery/digital-mobius).
+We will deploy to a running DOKS cluster and observe how well it handles cluster nodes recycling.

-Main reasons to consider `Digital Mobius`:
+Main reasons to consider Digital Mobius are:
- - Specifically built for `DOKS` cluster nodes recycling.
+ - Specifically built for DOKS cluster nodes recycling.
  - Open source (written in [Go](https://golang.org)).
  - Simplicity and ease of configuration.
- - [Helm chart](https://github.com/Qovery/digital-mobius/tree/main/charts/Digital-Mobius) ready available for easy `K8S` deployment (or [artifacthub.io](https://artifacthub.io/packages/helm/digital-mobius/digital-mobius))
+ - [Helm chart](https://github.com/Qovery/digital-mobius/tree/main/charts/Digital-Mobius) ready and available for easy Kubernetes deployment (or [artifacthub.io](https://artifacthub.io/packages/helm/digital-mobius/digital-mobius))

-A simplified diagram of the internal flow (logic) is provided as well.
-Finally, we will have it deployed to a running `DOKS` cluster and observe how well it handles cluster nodes recycling.
+To learn more, see [Overview](#Overview).

-## DOKS Cluster Setup
+## Set Up DOKS Cluster

+### Requirements

 **Note:**

-Steps **1** to **5** can be skipped if you already have a cluster running in place and the `kubectl context` configured.

-1. A `DigitalOcean` [account](https://cloud.digitalocean.com) is required to create the access keys and provision the `DOKS` cluster.
+1. A DigitalOcean [account](https://cloud.digitalocean.com) to create the access keys and provision the DOKS cluster.
-2. An `API access token` for managing the `DOKS` cluster has to be created next.
-From your `DigitalOcean` account, go to the [API](https://cloud.digitalocean.com/account/api) section to generate the token:
+2. An API access token for managing the DOKS cluster.
+To create the access token, from your DigitalOcean account, go to the [API](https://cloud.digitalocean.com/account/api) section to generate the token:

     ![Applications & API Key](content/img/pt_gen_1st.png)